opeik/runback/README.md

 ![Runback Screen Shot 1][product-screenshot1]

-Runback is a broadcast graphics system designed for fighting games tournaments; it features:
+Runback is a broadcast graphics system designed for fighting games tournaments, featuring:

 - Scoreboard and commentator overlays
 - Player management, importing, and exporting